Global Connections and MAP are committed to protecting your privacy, keeping the data you share with us safe, and using it lawfully.

 If you are aged 16 or under and would like to participate in an event, make a donation or get involved with us, please make sure that you have your parent or guardian’s permission before giving us your personal information.

-We do not collect sensitive personal information about you unless there is a clear reason for doing so, for example at our rekonnect camps or with our options coaching services, where we need this information to ensure safeguarding, to carry out appropriate checks on volunteers, or care for participants.
+We do not collect sensitive personal information about you unless there is a clear reason for doing so, where we need this information to ensure safeguarding, to carry out appropriate checks on volunteers, or care for participants.
 For some events we may collect health information with your permission so that leaders on our events have the relevant information to care for participants.
 When we collect information about a child or young person, we will make it clear why we are collecting this information and how it will be used.

 How we use your data?

-We may use the personal data we collect to:
+We may use the personal data we collect:

 - to process any donation or membership contribution(s) we may receive from you, to claim Gift Aid on these donations and to update you on how your donations are being used

 - to process event bookings, and/or inform you of any changes

 - to set up standing orders and receive one-off card payments